 The Curriculum

-Inspired by stories from places like Flint, MI, and Hoosick Falls, NY, the 2021 Citizen Science program will tackle urgent, present-day questions related to water and work to place these conversations within the ‘new world order’ that has resulted from the 2020 Pandemic.
-We will explore the properties of water, as well as how these properties influence the contamination (and decontamination) of drinking water.
-We will also consider in what ways social, historical, and political factors are at work even when we think we are engaged in “objective” science.
-Using laboratory investigations and active classroom discussions during these few intensive January weeks, the focus will be on the creation, analysis, and interpretation of scientific evidence.
-The program consists of a common core of coursework and one of five lab strands: Research, Data Analysis, Policy, Science Communication and Science Education.
+The Citizen Science Program tackles urgent, present-day questions related to water contamination and works to place these conversations within the students' daily lives and imagined futures.
+We will consider in what ways social, historical, and political factors are at work even when we think we are engaged in “objective” science.
+In 2025-2026 we will explore the properties of water, as well as how these properties influence the contamination (and decontamination) of water.
+Using laboratory investigations and active classroom discussions, the focus will be on the creation, analysis, and interpretation of scientific evidence.
+The program consists of a common core of coursework plus students select one of two different lab strands: (1) The Environmental Water Lab, (2) Science Communication for Public Action.